 If the previous method didn’t work out for you, this one surely will.

-1. Press Windows key+R to launch Run, and type “gpedit.msc” and hit Enter.
+1. To launch the Run press Windows key+R keys together, and type “gpedit.msc” and hit Enter.

 Local Group Policy Editor window will be opened.

-2. Now, on the left pane, navigate to this location-
+2. Now, on the left pane, visit this location-

 Computer Configuration > Administrative Templates > Windows Components > Windows Installer

-3. In Turn off Windows installer window, click on “Enabled” to select it.
+3. In Turn off Windows installer window, select the “Enabled” option.

 5. Finally, click on “Apply” and “OK” to save the changes on your computer.